 It is useful to note, however, that this check may have minimal influence since the MWIR data are replaced by SWIR data in the daytime on some TIROS satellites carrying the AVHRR-3 instrument.
 Switching is performed onboard the satellite on a scene-solar-elevation basis.
-Thus in some cases little

-MWIR data are available in daytime viewing conditions.
+Thus there are few MWIR data available in truly daytime viewing conditions.

-Sometimes a positive nighttime TIR-MWIR signal is observed over cloud-free polar ice caps because sensor noise is high in the 3.7-μm band.
-Thus it is important to minimize this test's detecting any pixels that (a) exhibit this signature, and (b) that are not actually clouds but rather clear-column pixels observed under conditions of extreme radiational cooling.
+Sometimes a positive nighttime TIR-MWIR signal is observed over cloud-free polar ice caps because sensor noise is high in the 3.7μm band - particularly at low temperatures.
+Thus it is important to minimize this test detecting any pixels that (a) exhibit this signature, and (b) that are not actually clouds but rather clear-column pixels observed under conditions of extreme radiational cooling.
 The fog/stratus test employs two checks to minimize false detection of clouds.
 The first is to check on the absolute magnitude of the TIR1 brightness temperature.
 In most parts of the world, cloud-condensation nuclei (CCN) aid in droplet formation at relatively high atmospheric temperatures.
-In the non-oceanic Arctic and Antarctic, there are generally not a lot of CCNs available to aid in cloud-droplet formation.
-Subsequently, super cooled water droplets are common and exist at temperatures indicative of ice particles in mid-latitudes and the tropics.
+In the Arctic and Antarctic, there are generally not a lot of CCNs available to aid in cloud-droplet Subsequently, super cooled formation. water droplets are common and exist at temperatures indicative of ice particles in mid-latitudes and the tropics.
 Consequently the nighttime fog/stratus test will flag pixels as containing water-droplet clouds down to TIR brightness temperatures at or above a certain super cooled threshold, as defined in the polar-cloud threshold table.
 It is common for super cooled water droplets to exist at temperatures as low as 238 K; we do not often find evidence of water droplets at lower temperatures in AVHRR polar imagery.

-The second check is to isolate the use of this test inside regions of extreme radiational cooling wherein background snow and ice temperatures drop to values at and even lower than any atmospheric troposphere temperatures.
+The second check is to isolate the use of this test inside regions of extreme radiational cooling wherein background snow and ice temperatures drop to values at and even lower than any troposphere temperatures.
 Locations where this effect is most dramatic are the mountainous regions where little or none of the surface-radiated energy is trapped by the altitude-thin atmosphere before it reaches space.
 Targeted locations include the Greenland snowcap and the interior mountain ranges of Antarctica.
 Figure 4 shows terrain heights at each pole.
-The fog/stratus test is not applied over high-terrain regions, as defined by the polar-threshold terrain height value.
+The fog/stratus test is not applied over highterrain regions, as defined by the polarthreshold terrain height value.